Clan Rising

 What does the surname Schneider mean?

-The tailor — literally 'the cutter', from Middle High German snīden, to cut cloth.
+The tailor, literally 'the cutter', from Middle High German snīden, to cut cloth.
 One of the great guild trades of the German towns, and one of the most characteristic surnames carried by both German-Christian and German-Jewish families.
 Cloth was costly and a coat was expected to last a lifetime, so the man who could cut and fit it held a real place in the town.

-Is Schneider a German surname?
+Is Schneider German or Austrian?

 How old is the Schneider surname?